ampproject/amphtml/docs/getting-started-e2e.md

     nvm install --lts
     ```

--   Closure Compiler is automatically installed by NPM, but it requires Java 8 which you need to install separately.
+-   Closure Compiler is automatically installed by npm, but it requires Java 8 which you need to install separately.
 AMP's version of Closure Compiler won't run with newer versions of Java.
 Download an installer for Mac, Linux or Windows [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

     -   Note: If you are using Mac OS and have multiple versions of Java installed, make sure you are using Java 8 by adding this to `~/.bashrc`: